 - High contrast metallic finish controls, matching premium GLD Chrome series

 88-key Graded Hammer Keyboard

 Description$699.99 Add to cart

 12 inch 2-way Active Loudspeaker

 Description$699.00 Add to cart

 1000 watt Active 15 inch 2-way Loudspeaker System

 Wireless System with Rackmountable Receiver and Beta 58A Microphone Capsule

-18-inch LED Lamp for GL Series Consoles - 4-pin XLR Connection
+18-inch LED Lamp for AH Series Consoles - 4-pin XLR Connection